Rooftop solar project – reducing the University’s carbon footprint

 Contact

-If you have queries about this or any of the University’s current developments, please email [email protected].
+If you have queries about any of the University’s current projects, please email: